michaelmarsillo/RPAforPDF/README.md

 # ⌛ Release Notes

+### April 1st, 2025
+- Added more information to the about page
+- Fixed a refresh error on the about page
+- Added github link in the footer

 ### March 31st, 2025
 - Added "Open Gmail" button to open gmail in another window for faster ticket completion